CPW turns 40! Come celebrate with us: July 1-15

 Where: 2261 Glasco Turnpike in Woodstock (intersection with Rock City Road)

 Please note that parking at the house is reserved as short-term parking for people with disabilities.
-Please plan to park on Meads Mountain Road or in the municipal parking lot near the Green.
+Please plan to park on Meads Mountain Road or in the municipal parking lot.

 Framed art sale at an unbelievable price of $40 to celebrate CPW’s 40th Anniversary.
 Come early, because once the work is sold, it is sold.
-Over 150 photographs are for sale.
+Over 150 photographs by over 60 artists are for sale.
 The 5×5″ images are matted, framed and ready to hang or give as gifts.
-This sale will continue until the work is gone or until the 40/40 Bare Walls Birthday Bash on Saturday, July 15.
+This sale will continue until the work is gone or until the Bare Walls Birthday Bash on Saturday, July 15.

 Where: CPW, 59 Tinker Street in Woodstock